Cash flow management guide: apps, payments, forecasts

 6. Use reports and forecasts

-Reports and forecasts show you what's in the bank now and predict what's coming.
-Whether you need to plan for next month or the next 12 months, Xero gives you the visibility to make confident decisions.
+Reports and forecasts show you what's in the bank right now and predict what's coming next.
+Xero's real-time dashboards and reporting tools give you the visibility to make confident decisions, whether you're planning for next month or the next 12 months.

-For more detailed forecasting, Xero integrates with reporting apps that offer deeper analysis.
-Each tool has different strengths:
+For more detailed forecasting, Xero integrates with reporting apps that offer deeper analysis:

 Cash flow issues unfold over time.
 The earlier you spot patterns in your data, the more time you have to fix them.